 At Grand Hyatt Hangzhou, a culinary journey might commence at Grand Café, the hotel’s all-day dining venue that aims to offer an unparalleled buffet experience in Hangzhou.
 Show kitchens showcase the expert skills of chefs as they provide live culinary theatre and prepare dishes à la minute, from handmade noodles to dim sum, from tempura to teppanyaki.
 Designed to resemble an elegant, residential-style dining room, the elegant space looks onto an outdoor terrace where guests can choose to dine alfresco.

 Beyond Grand Café, Patio is a casual indoor and outdoor dining space overlooking West Lake specializing in fresh pasta and pizza accompanied by a curated list of Italian wines.
 During summer, barbecues are the highlight and early evening, an aperitivo menu whets the appetite.
-A live DJ on Friday, Saturday and Sunday evening adds a musical backdrop.

 Alternatively, guests might opt for a quick bite at the bar counter of Pastry Boutique to the left of the Lobby, which offers freshly baked pastries and cakes—locally inspired flavors as well as traditional European treats—alongside premium tea and coffee expertly prepared by a barista.